 Privacy settings

-New engagement programme to assist in climate decision-making
+New engagement programme assists in climate decision-making

 However, the city council’s emissions are only a small part of the bigger picture.
 One of the major contributing factors of climate change is how we travel around.
 We all need to be able to access the things that are necessary to lead a good life but how do we do this at the same time as reducing the emission of harmful gases?
 Although roads and transport fall under the responsibility of Lancashire County Council, here at Lancaster City Council we want to lead the conversation and help to find solutions.

 That’s why, during May and June 2023, we carried out online conversations using the Polis tool to answer the question “How can we as residents of Lancaster district access the resources we need to lead a good life by moving around freely and at the same time reducing emissions?”
+You may have come across Community Explorers, asking for your views on the question.
+Community Explorers are a way of involving members of the public about an issue by encouraging them to share ideas and opinions.

 If you have any questions, please contact us at climate-emergency@lancaster.gov.uk